nvan21/Honors-Capstone-IL-Robustness/README.md

   - AIRL: /work/flemingc/nvan21/projects/Honors-Capstone/logs/Pusher-v5/airl/normal_env-seed0-20250406-2355/model/step10000000
   - GAIL: /work/flemingc/nvan21/projects/Honors-Capstone/logs/Pusher-v5/gail/normal_env-seed0-20250407-0603/model/step10000000
   - BC: /work/flemingc/nvan21/projects/Honors-Capstone/logs/Pusher-v5/bc/normal_env-seed0-20250405-1900/model/step19
-  - DAgger:
+  - DAgger: E:\Coding Projects\Honors-Capstone\logs\Pusher-v5\dagger\normal_env-seed0-20250413-0807\model\step100000
   - SAC: /work/flemingc/nvan21/projects/Honors-Capstone/logs/Pusher-v5/expert/sac/seed0-20250403-1206/model/step1000000

 # Notes

 - RQ1: I just need to train expert policies for DAgger on Hopper and Pusher.
 Then all of those experiments will be completed.
 I will plot training time and testing during training.
 Then I will run each policy 100 times to get the mean and std of the return.
 This will be a table.
 For the table, I'll need to start logging the results from visualize_expert.py.
 I'll log them with
 - RQ2: Once I have all of the policies, then I can run visualize_expert to get the data.
-This
+I will eventually need to make something that creates tables from the data (plotter.ipynb)
+- RQ3: I'm still trying to figure out why the reward from AIRL isn't transferring to SAC.
+Maybe I should try learning with a different algorithm.
+Once I get it to work on Hopper, then I can run all of the experiments on the HPC.
+I already trained all of the SAC on the modified dynamics with the ground truth reward.
+- RQ4: This will be easy once I finish RQ3.

+# Action Items

+- Figure out table format
+  - Rows will be the algorithms
+  - Columns will be the environments
+  - I'll need a table for base dynamics (will have every environment), and then a separate table for each of the modified dynamics in the environments